Hydrogen: The key to a carbon free future?

-Trade Promotion Council of India is organising an interactive webinar on “Hydrogen: The key to a carbon free future?” organized by the Trade Promotion Council of India on Thursday, October 28, 2021 at 3:00 pm IST.
+The Trade Promotion Council of India organized an interactive webinar on “Hydrogen: The key to a carbon free future?” on Thursday, October 28th, 2021 at 3:00 pm IST.

-Climate change is inevitably one of the most perilous man made challenges of the 21st century, with expectations of a severe economic fallout.
-For example, frequent cyclones will hamper global shipping, while the rise in sea levels will have an adverse impact on marine ecology; thereby hurting seafood exports.
-The Swiss Re Institute warns that if global temperatures rise by 3.2°C, it could dent 18% of GDP of the global economy.
+Climate change is inevitably one of the most perilous man made challenges of the 21st century.
+As global temperatures soar and weather patterns become more erratic, there is hardly any facet of life that has been left untouched.
+For example, frequent cyclones will create logistical challenges related to shipping products while the rise in sea levels will have an adverse impact on marine ecology, thereby hurting India’s seafood exports.
+Thus, the Swiss Re Institute warns that if global temperatures rise by 3.2°C, it could dent 18% of GDP of the worldwide economy.
+Such changes are indubitably bound to hit trade and economy.

-To combat climate change, countries across the world are exploring various forms of renewable energy.
-Green hydrogen (produced using renewable energy) and blue hydrogen (made from natural gas) are regarded as the latest arsenal in this global fight.
+To combat climate change, countries across the world are exploring various forms of renewable energy such as wind and solar energy.
+Green hydrogen (i.e. hydrogen produced by using renewable energy) and blue hydrogen (i.e. hydrogen made from natural gas through carbon capture, utilisation and storage) are the latest arsenal in the global fight against climate change.
+Green hydrogen, particularly, is touted as the cleanest form of energy as it has zero carbon emissions.

 Reckoned as the most abundant element in nature, hydrogen has multifarious applications – ranging from transportation and marine sectors to refineries of petroleum and the steel and fertiliser industries.
+Taking the example of the transportation sector, hydrogen fuel cell vehicles offer numerous advantages like lower operational costs, better range & greater reliability.
+The US, Germany, Japan, South Korea and China have already deployed hydrogen-fuelled cars and buses in their respective countries.
 In case of India, according to an estimate by TERI, demand for hydrogen in India is expected to increase 3-10 fold by 2050.

-• Challenges associated with production & adoption of green and blue hydrogen in India.
+- The challenges are associated with the use of green and blue hydrogen in India and their resolution.

 Following is a detail of the esteemed participants in the webinar:

-The session will be moderated by Ms. Nikhaar Gogna, Executive Officer, Trade Promotion Council of India.
+The session was moderated by Ms. Nikhaar Gogna, Executive Officer, Trade Promotion Council of India.